 In most cases, cats that have a diet consisting solely of fish as well as liver tend to have high chances of developing bad breath.
 Fortunately, all people have to do to get rid of the foul breath is to make changes to the diet.
 At first, your furball might refuse to accept new food but be patient and it would eventually concede without fail.
 Aside from that, it's worth noting that sometimes, pieces of food become lodged between the teeth of the felines.
 Over time, the foods react with bacteria in the saliva which produces a nasty odor.

 Generally speaking, periodontal diseases begin once the build-up of soft dental plaque on the teeth reaches an unacceptable level.
 As the dental plaque irritates the gums, inflammation takes place and what you have at that point is gingivitis, the first stage of periodontal diseases.
 Bad breath usually accompanies gingivitis and without timely treatment, gingivitis is going to develop into periodontitis and lead to issues like bleeding gum, tooth loss, bad breath and so on.
 While periodontal disease often shows up as cats get older, it could appear in kittens.

 Abscess And Ulcer

 Tooth-root abscesses happen to cats of all ages and tend to result in swelling right around the affected tooth.
-When the abscesses form in the mouth of cats, the breath of the felines gets noticeably smelly in no times.
-In order to deal with the bad breath caused by tooth-root abscesses, it's necessary to get veterinarians to lance and drain the abscesses.
-Beside tooth-root abscesses, ulcers in the mouth would also give the breath of your furball a rather offensive odor.
+When the abscesses form in the mouth of cats, the breath of the felines gets noticeably smelly in no time.
+In order to deal with the bad breath caused by tooth root abscesses, it's necessary to get veterinarians to lance and drain the abscesses.
+Besides tooth-root abscesses, ulcers in the mouth would also give the breath of your furball a rather offensive odor.
 Overall, such ulcers mainly form because of Feline calicivirus (FCV).

 What Needs To Be Done